 - Select Send Email Messages

-- You will now see a message appear asking you to confirm the field name from your recipient list which contains the email addresses and will also allow you to specify the email Subject line
+- You will see a message appear asking you to confirm the field name from your recipient list containing the email addresses.
+It will also allow you to specify the Subject line for the email messages.

 - Complete these final details and click OK